hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 ## Resumable Downloads in Nuke

-It was very satisfying to implement resumable downloads in Nuke and see them work in practice.
+It was very satisfying to implement resumable downloads in Nuke and see them in action.
 I think it can be a major improvement to the user experience, especially on mobile networks.

-There is an alternative to resumable downloads which some of the image loading frameworks use which just never cancel the requests which have already started.
-I think this is an inferior solution because continuing performing the requests which have been explicitly canceled by the client means other requests and loading data which might not be needed by the time its loaded.

 ## References